+Service users

-Service users Access to service is perceived as faster and more customer-friendly; High customer satisfaction with the services (annual measured customer satisfaction results are good: 4.8 (1=worst; 5=best)); Fixed and predictable costs for home care; Number of older people able to live at home with high support need for services; Comparing the quality and costs of services has become easier for users and their family members.
+- Access to service is perceived as faster and more customer-friendly; - High customer satisfaction with the services (annual measured customer satisfaction results are good: 4.8 (1=worst; 5=best)); - Fixed and predictable costs for home care; - Number of older people able to live at home with high support need for services; - Comparing the quality and costs of services has become easier for users and their family members.

-Formal caregivers Reduced costs and increased productivity; Increased quality of care measured by time spent with the client; Informal carers Improved access to services and information through the one-stop shop (both face-to-face and online) where information is provided; Organisations Cost savings &amp; less work for the local authority; Improved coordination between procurer and provider;

-Reduced transaction costs in purchasing services and adapting to changes; Cost savings in home care services purchased through the Kotitori integrator as compared to other local homecare services; Reduced costs for special health care costs (by 48 % lower); Increased costs for short term hospital care (by 4 % more); Improved synergies in the network of service providers; Exchange of good practices between the city and service providers; Other n.a.
-18 Anticinate d or 'as pirational' effects of the practice and what it has achieved for This category can include o utcomes which are not documented, quantified, or properly evaluated.
-They can noroved knowledge, quality, workforce, etc. Service users • Improved quality of life by having greater ability to live at home and greater access to relevant information. greater access to relevant initimation.
-Formal care n. a. greater access to relevant information.
-Formal care givers n. a. greater access to relevant information. n. a. greater access to relevant information. givers greater access to relevant information. givers Informal greater access to relevant information. givers Informal carers n. a. greater access to relevant information.
+Formal care givers Reduced costs and increased productivity; Increased quality of care measured by time spent with client; Informal carers Improved access to services and information through the one-stop shop (both face-to-face and on-line) where information is provided; Organisations Cost savings &amp; less work for the local authority; Improved coordination between procurer and provider; Reduced transaction costs in purchasing services and adapting to changes; Cost savings in home care services purchased through the Kotitori integrator as compared to other local homecare services; Reduced costs for special health care costs (by 48 % lower); Increased costs for short term hospital care (by 4 % more); Improved synergies in the network of service providers; Exchange of good practices between the city and service providers; Other n. a.

+18. Anticipated or 'aspirational' effects of the practice and what it has achieved for...

+This category can include outcomes which are not documented, quantified or properly evaluated.
+They can include such elements as improved knowledge, quality, workforce, etc.

+Service users Improved quality of life by having greater ability to live at home and greater access to relevant information.

+Formal care givers n. a.

+Informal carers n. a.

+Organisations n. a.

+Other n. a.